Latitude twins compare notes

 A roof that’s 30° off South (or North) only drops output by roughly 5–10%, but it stretches the generation curve later into the evening—handy if you run appliances after work.

 High-altitude cities such as Denver or La Paz get an extra 5–7% irradiance boost per kilometre of elevation because thinner air scatters less light.
-Enter your altitude PSH for extra accuracy.
+Use a local PSH value for extra accuracy.

 For annual energy, “optimal tilt” is roughly your latitude.
 The tool downweights output as you move away from optimal tilt or rotate away from South/North.